grindsa/acme2certifier/docs/a2c-alma-loadbalancing.md

 ![architecture](a2c-alma-loadbalancing.png "architecture")

 The guide is written for **Alma Linux 9**, however adapting to other Linux distributions ir Redhat derivates should not be difficult.
-There is already a guide for [Ubuntu 22.04](alma-ubuntu-loadbalancing.md) available
+There is also a guide for [Ubuntu 22.04](a2c-ubuntu-loadbalancing.md) available

 ## Preparation